owencorpening/rxjs-plus-react-example/README.md

 # rxjs-plus-react-example
-This project shows the substirution of flux by rxjs in a home movie collection application.
+This project shows the substitution of flux by rxjs in a home movie collection application.